Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches: Results

-Interestingly, faster outflow rates are observed when soft particles dominate the mixture, even though soft particles, individually, move more slowly than rigid ones.
-That is, discharge rates are not equivalent to particle velocities because they reflect the probability that clogs will form.
-Rigid particles fall faster, which gives rise to higher clogging probabilities: particles have less time to escape out of a potential clog before hitting a neighbor.
-Therefore, more permanent clogs occur when rigid particles dominate the mixture.
-This can be seen in Fig. S2, which shows the average amount of particles that exit before a permanent clog occurs, $\overline{\Delta N}_{rem}=N_{rem}(t=0)-N_{rem}(t\rightarrow\infty)$, as a function of $\phi_r$.
-Generally, fewer particles exit whenever permanent clogs occur.
-Thus, the overall discharge rate decreases with an increase in $\phi_r$.
-This observation supports the notion of ``\textit{faster-is-slower}'' seen elsewhere in the literature \cite{pastor2015experimental}.
+The average amount of particles that exit before a permanent clog occurs, $\overline{\Delta N}_{rem}=N_{rem}(t=0)-N_{rem}(t\rightarrow\infty)$, is plotted in Fig. S2 against $\phi_r$ for the data shown in Fig. \ref{figs:2}c.
+Interestingly, larger $\overline{\Delta N}_{rem}$ are observed when soft particles dominate the mixture, even though soft particles, individually, move more slowly than rigid ones.
+That is, the average number of discharged particles is not positively correlated to particle velocities because they reflect the probability that clogs will form.
+Even short-lived, temporary clogs cause $|d \bar{N}_{rem} /dt|$ to slow.
+Due to particle rigidity and higher friction, more permanent clogs occur when rigid particles dominate the mixture.
+Thus, the overall number of discharged particles decreases.